Transportation Master Plan

 For the ten yrs I have been a Parksville resident, I have been amazed at how little progress has been made in accepting that the horseless carriage is her to stay, Parksville continues to reduce the amountof downtown parking available, continues to throw roadblocks to traffic flow with "calming" enhancements that effectively lead to traffic deadlock as seen when the Inland highway was temporarily closed recently and routed through Parksville.
 It is bad enough when no alternative routes exist(ie-the Malahat) but to pursue a policy of obstruction by destroying an alternative route that already exists is madness!
 Ease off in blocking off traffic lanes and removing available parking-I appreciate that Parksville had enough room for me in 2014- I wish to extend the welcome hand to more prairie immigrants but blocked roads and Ferries that lose their propellors seem to be a none to subtle way to raise the drawbridge.

-newcomer asked 6 months agoYour message has been passed along to the transportation master plan team.
+newcomer asked about 1 year agoYour message has been passed along to the transportation master plan team.
 The phase 3 survey, open until November 3, is now live on https://letstalkparksville.ca/transportation-plan and from the City's website www.parksville.ca

 -